aircall/frontend-hiring-test/README.md

 - handle real time events

 Bonus:
-- use our own UI library, called tractor
+- use our own Design System UI library, called [tractor](http://tractor.aircall.io/) 🚜 Link to the NPM Repository [here](https://www.npmjs.com/package/@aircall/tractor).
 - provide filtering feature, to filter calls  by type (archived, missed …)
 - use Typescript
 … and many others!
 Don’t be afraid to use new or unknown libraries, we’d love to learn new things!